-Figure~\ref{fig:gkp}(c) shows the QV benchmark results for GKP cluster states as a function of squeezing rate $s_{\text{gkp}}$ and detector loss rate $\eta$ for two cases with and without photon loss during the cluster state preparation.
-An immediate observation is that below $90\%$ homodyne measurement efficiency (shaded as gray regions), the QV is rather limited.
+Figure~\ref{fig:gkp}(c) shows the QV benchmark results for GKP cluster states as a function of squeezing rate $s_{\text{gkp}}$ and transmission rate $\eta$ for two cases: {Whether $\cz{}$ gates to construct cluster state are lossy or not ($\sigma_{\cz{}}=0$)}.
+An immediate observation is that below $90\%$ transmission rate (shaded as gray regions), the QV is rather limited.
 This fact can also be seen from the gate fidelity plots (Fig.~\ref{fig:gkp}(b)) where the fidelity saturates regardless of $s_{\text{gkp}}$.
-Furthermore, reaching the QV of $2^{10}$ which is the state-of-the-art value in trapped-ions\cite{baldwin2022re}, requires 22~dB squeezing (18~dB if $\cz{}$ errors are ignored) considering 5\% homodyne measurement loss.
-To put numbers in perspective, we note that the record value of squeezing in optical fields is $15$~dB~\cite{vahlbruch2016detection} (albeit for vacuum state and not GKP state) which is not far from the desired regime.
+Furthermore, reaching a QV of $2^{10}$, which is the state-of-the-art value in trapped ions~\cite{baldwin2022re}, requires 22~dB squeezing (18~dB if $\cz{}$ errors are ignored) considering 5\% {transmission loss}.
+To put numbers in perspective, we note that the record value of squeezing in optical fields is $15$~dB~\cite{vahlbruch2016detection} (albeit for the vacuum state and not the GKP state) which is not far from the desired regime.
 Our analysis can also be relevant to other platforms such as trapped-ion~\cite{fluhmann2019encoding,deneeve2022error} and superconducting circuits~\cite{campagne2020quantum}, where GKP qubits have been realized and the achieved squeezing is reportedly $7.5$-$9.5$~dB.
 Overall, our result implies that experimental progress is required to reach the desired levels of squeezing.